-Unlike some cities, Sioux Falls isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sioux Falls are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sioux Falls is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sioux Falls is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Sioux Falls who work in office and administrative support (16.38%), sales jobs (11.73%), and management occupations (9.04%).
+There are especially a lot of people living in Sioux Falls who work in office and administrative support (12.94%), sales jobs (10.53%), and management occupations (9.25%).

 The most common language spoken in Sioux Falls is English.
 Other important languages spoken here include Spanish and African languages.